PI Responsibilities

 - Supervise laboratory staff to ensure that the required safety practices and techniques are employed.

-- Correct work errors and conditions that may result in the release of recombinant DNA materials.
+- Correct work errors and conditions that may result in the release of r/s NA materials.

 - Ensure the integrity of physical containment (e.g., biological safety cabinets) and biological containment (e.g., purity and genotypic and phenotypic characteristics).

-- Comply with permit and shipping requirements for recombinant DNA molecules.
+- Comply with permit and shipping requirements for r/s NA molecules.

-- Adhere to Institutional Biosafety Committee (IBC)-approved emergency plans for handling accidental spills and personnel contamination, found on the Environmental Health and Safety website.
+- Adhere to emergency plans for handling accidental spills and personnel contamination, found on the Environmental Health and Safety website.

 -